-Traffic Scotland distributes real-time information about closures, delays, accidents and general annoyances on the country’s road network, but it also provides information on the rail network.
+Traffic Scotland distributes real-time information about closures, delays, accidents, and general annoyances on the country’s road network, but it also provides information on the rail network.

 It’s not the easiest website to navigate admittedly and the design looks like it’s straight out of 1995, but the information is reliable nonetheless.
-For rail travel click the Further Travel Information > Travel information Links section in the sidebar and then the ‘Are you interested in air, rail…’ link at the top of the next page.
+For rail travel, click the Further Travel Information > Travel information Links section in the sidebar and then the ‘Are you interested in air, rail…’ link at the top of the next page.

 You’ll find links to all the main train stations in Scotland along with details of any line closures and whether the next train is on time or not.

-This website has a really handy journey planner that you can access from their homepage which allows you to enter a beginning and end point and a departure time, after which it displays the travel time and train route on a great big map.
+Traveline Scotland: The one website I go back to time and time again when planning a train journey is Traveline Scotland.
+This website has a very useful journey planner that you can access from their homepage which allows you to enter a beginning and endpoint along with a departure time, after which it displays the travel time and train route on a big map.